infinityworks/Policies/ISO-27001/acceptableusage/readme.md

 ### Unacceptable Use

 The following activities are, in general, prohibited.
-Employees may be exempted from these restrictions during the course of their legitimate job responsibilities (e.g., systems administration staff may have a need to disable the network access of a host if that host is disrupting production services).
+Employees may be exempted from these restrictions during the course of their legitimate job responsibilities (e.g., disabling key services to support troubleshooting).

 Under no circumstances is an employee of Infinity Works authorized to engage in any activity that is illegal under UK, European or international law while utilising Infinity Works-owned resources.